What will happen to brokerage contracts in progress if a broker’s licence is not maintained on April 30 or suspended?

 If the real estate broker is acting for an agency and notifies his agency executive officer, before April 30, of his intention not to maintain his licence

-The real estate agency will immediately notify in writing clients that their broker will cease his activities on April 30, or the broker may do so himself by giving them the option to:
+The real estate agency may immediately notify clients in writing that their broker will cease his activities on April 30.

-In this regard, the real estate agency or broker can use the Notice D. In this case, the notice must be adapted to include the term “ceased” to carry on his activities.
+In this regard, the real estate agency or broker can use the Notice D. In this case, the notice must be adapted by using the term “ceased” to carry on his activities.

-Failure to receive a notice of termination from clients, the real estate broker’s brokerage contracts will continue with the agency, represented by the new appointed broker.
+Failure to receive a notice of termination from clients, the real estate broker’s brokerage contracts will continue with the agency, represented by the replacing broker.

 If the real estate broker is acting for an agency, but does not notify his agency executive officer that he will not maintain his licence on April 30

-Brokerage contracts will continue to be valid after April 30.
-However, the real estate agency shall notify clients immediately and in writing that their broker’s licence is revoked and give them the option to:
+Brokerage contracts will remain valid after April 30.
+However, the real estate agency must notify clients immediately and in writing that their real estate broker’s licence is revoked and give them the option to:

 - Remain contractually bound to the real estate agency which will appoint another broker to replace him or